LeilaRanjbar82/ML-zoomcamp-course-homework/CapstoneProject/README.md

 * The rest were copied to _test/pose_ folder

 ## 3. Create Model
+(You can find codes for 3.1 to 3.5 in notebook.ipynb)
 ### 3.1.
 Training Different Model
 ### 3.2.
 Tuning Parameter
 #### 3.2.1.
 Learning Rate